ravilach/aws-modernization-harness/README.md

 # AWSWorkshop.io Workshop - Harness

-This is the repository to geneate the AWS/Harness Workshop from with Hugo.
+This is the repository to geneate the AWS/Harness Workshop from and execute with Hugo.

 ## To Execute.
 Hugo is leveraged as the site generator. https://gohugo.io/about/what-is-hugo/